LED Downlights Buyers guide

 Cool white temperatures above 4000K tend to work better in kitchens and bathrooms, where a clearer light would be more beneficial.

 A bulb’s beam angle tells you how wide or narrow its beam of light is.
-If you're using a downlight for accent lighting, or to highlight specific areas or objects in a room, then a narrow beam spread – between 20°-40° – would be best.
+If you're using an LED downlight for accent lighting, or to highlight specific areas or objects in a room, then a narrow beam spread – between 20°-40° – would be best.